Menaures/frexit_ble_items/README.md

 Known issues:
 - The disconnects seem to be caused by interrupts from the RTC.
 No interrupts occur if the RTC is not used.
 - The items turn undiscoverable after some time.
 This might be due to the microcontroller entering a low power mode if the processor is idle for too long.
+- The light schedule for the beer store contains a logic error.
+If the code is uploaded on a sunday the light will turn on despite the store being closed.